June 9, 2022

 Some organizations pay more attention to some of these stages above others, but they are important.
 The advent of CLM software has made contract templates and their management more widespread.

 However, other post-execution processes like performance tracking have also gained prominence for making businesses better.
-Below, we’ll take a closer look at each of the stages of contract lifecycle management.
+Below, we’ll take a closer look at each of the stages.

 1. Contract request